DigiBP/Team-24DIGIBP3/README.md

 #### receive task completion
-This message is being received because the Freelancer pressed the second button "send task" flow step.
-In the Java-script is not only sending business key once the button is pressed but also as localCorrelationKeys AssignedTo and SongID.
+This message is being received because the Freelancer pressed the second button "task completion" from "send task" flow step.
+The Java-script behind is not only sending business key once the button is pressed but also as localCorrelationKeys AssignedTo and SongID as json body to the Camunda API https://digibp.herokuapp.com/engine-rest/message

 #### control quality
 Description